pcc.edu/programs/medical-imaging/

 Provides clinical education experience in an affiliated hospital radiology department under the supervision of a registered radiographer and radiologist.
 Includes application of equipment manipulation and operation, radiological imaging procedures, radiation protection, medicolegal and ethical protocol, recordkeeping and patient care.
 Includes an observation through the Angiography/Cardiac Cath Lab suite.
 Prerequisite: RAD 140.

-RAD 211A.
-The Study of Imaging Modalities.
-2 Credits.
+RAD 213.
+Survey of Advanced Imaging Modalities.
+3 Credits.

 RAD 216.
 Radiography Registry Review.
 2 Credits.